nrwl/nx/docs/shared/guides/storybook/migrate-webpack-final-react.md

 ### 1. adjust the `main.js` file

-Restructure your `main.js` file s.t. it looks like in the example illustrated above.
+Restructure your `main.js` file so that it looks like in the example illustrated above.

 If you need to keep your root-level `.storybook/webpack.config.js` for now, then make sure you adjust the `main.js` in a way that it properly calls the root-level `webpack.config.js` to inherit all of the global configurations.